 6. Breaks

 Use every single vacation day that you allot for yourself.
-Even if you're not planning on traveling take your days to regroup.
+Even if you're not planning on traveling, take your days to regroup.

 7. Boundaries

 When you created your daycare policies and procedures, you should have outlined firm boundaries for yourself.
 Keep these boundaries to protect your peace!
+You can't just write them in the contract and then not follow through with them.

 No, I can't keep your kids late.
 No, I can't accept your sick child today.
 No, I can't feed them breakfast past my meal times.
 No, you can't pay me late.